Strategy Maps = a Structure for Intentional Change

 Read the Findings from Assessment

 You Answered!
 After 70 community conversations and 7,281 surveys from adults and high school students across the county, the Impact Monterey County's (IMC) Community Assessment is finally complete!
-The IMC network team is analyzing the resuls so as to pinpoint the needs and aspirations of the Monterey Peninsula.
-These findings will be used to create an action plan for overcoming some of the greatest challenges facing our region.
+The IMC network team has analyzed the resuls so as to pinpoint the needs and aspirations of the Monterey Peninsula.
+These findings were used to create an action plan for overcoming some of the greatest challenges facing our region.
 To learn more about the IMC Community Assessment's findings, you can read the final reports for the Youth and Adult Surveys, as well as the Community Conversations listed below.
 Read the findings.